hathibelagal-dev/instantpolyglot/docs/eng/Romansh.md

 Translation:

-"The Fox and the Stork"
+“The Fox and the Stork”

-"A fox had invited a stork for dinner.
+“A fox had invited a stork for dinner.
 The dinner was served on a flat plate, and the poor stork with its long beak could hardly taste anything, while the fox licked up everything in the blink of an eye.
 To return the favor, the stork invited the fox for dinner the next day.
-She served the soup in a glass with a long and narrow neck, so that the fox could only lick the surface, while the stork with her long beak could eat everything."
+She served the soup in a glass with a long and narrow neck, so that the fox could only lick the surface, while the stork with her long beak could eat everything.”

-"The moral: Don't do to others what you don't want done to you!"
+“The moral: Don’t do to others what you don’t want done to you!”

 This text demonstrates several features of Romansh, including its vocabulary, grammar, and syntax.
 It also shows how Romansh, like many languages, uses animal fables to convey moral lessons.